benkelaci/deeplearningonrpi/README.md

 # deeplearningonrpi
-Resources for Deep learning on Raspberry Pi coure
+Resources for Deep learning on Raspberry Pi course